 - Slow refill time of the capillary.
-(You can use your finger as a remedy.
-Simply apply gentle pressure on the gums of your dog.
+(Use your finger as a remedy by applying gentle pressure on the gums of your dog.
 Do this until the color in the area starts to lighten.
 You should see color return the moment you release the pressure.)

-If you notice your dog showing these telltale symptoms, use Pedialyte as a remedy if you can’t consult with a vet.
+If you notice your dog showing these symptoms, use Pedialyte as a remedy if you can’t consult a vet.
 Be sure to apply the appropriate dosage.

 Dog Dehydration Causes

 Dog dehydration occurs when there’s excess loss of fluid.
 Aside from illness, an extremely hot or dry environment can trigger this type of problem for your dog.
 Other common causes of dehydration are as follows:

 - Excess panting and drooling resulting from any number of factors.